Everything You Need to Know About Planning a Road Trip (by Car) in New Zealand!

 - In winter, have snow chains if you intend to drive anywhere with snow

 - Slow down for animals on the road and wait for the farmer’s instructions

 - Slow down on gravel roads

-- Respect the priority markers on one-way bridges (which there are a lot of in New Zealand)
+- Respect the priority markers on one-way bridges (which there are a lot of in New Zealand).

 Travel Times and GPS

-Always prepare for journeys to take a little longer than the estimated time given on your GPS.
+Always prepare for journeys to take a little longer than the estimated time given on your GPS, especially on the South Island.
 If you are going somewhere a little off the beaten track, it is best to compare the directions of your GPS to another map or satellite view.
 Your GPS is likely to find the fastest route, which can sometimes be old gravel roads and sometimes dangerous tracks.
 What’s more, some GPS data may be wrong or not updated so always double-check the route.

 Cost of Fuel

 The obvious cost is fuel.
 Of course, fuel costs vary throughout the country and on whatever is going on in the fuel industry, but the average cost for petrol is usually NZ$2+ per litre (approximately NZ$7.60+ per gallon).
 For diesel, it’s NZ$1.35+ (approximately NZ$5.10+ per gallon) but you also have to pay a road user charge (RUC) which is around NZ$76 per 1,000km (621 miles).
 Charging electric cars in New Zealand is between NZ$5 and $10 per 100km (124 miles).